drbh/imessage-stats/README.md

 ### Gotchas

-If a number is in more then one chat, like a direct message and a group chat; there chat stats will not seperate those converatsion from the statistics (so if the dates look like they dont match up - find the group chat!)
+If a number is in more then one chat, like a direct message and a group chat; there chat stats will not seperate those conversation from the statistics (so if the dates look like they dont match up - find the group chat!)